-In the last few months, the Trump Administration ended crucial protections for immigrants from four countries.
-Over 250,000 people are losing legal Temporary Protected Status (TPS), and thousands more may face the same fate in coming months.
+Since taking office, President Trump has ended crucial protections for immigrants from six countries.
+Over 300,000 people are at risk of losing legal Temporary Protected Status (TPS).

 TPS is a provision under which the government grants protection from deportation to people from certain countries afflicted by natural disasters, war, or other dangerous conditions.

 These moves continue a series of cruel attacks on immigrants in the U.S. that rip apart families and hurt our communities.
 The administration must extend TPS.
 And Congress should enact a permanent solution that creates a roadmap to citizenship for recipients and the millions of other immigrants in the U.S.

 Here's what you need to know:

 1. What is TPS?